The marketplace analytics stack: what happens after you adopt Snowflake and hire your first data person

 The marketplace metric set (GMV, take rate, liquidity, two-sided cohorts), the ad-hoc avalanche timeline, build vs buy for self-serve, and a 12-month roadmap for a one-person data team.

-There's a specific moment in every marketplace's life.
+There is a specific moment in every marketplace's life.
 The operational database that ran everything gets a warehouse next to it, usually Snowflake.
-Someone gets hired with “data” in their title, usually one person.
-And everyone in the company simultaneously realizes they have questions they've been sitting on for a year.
+Someone gets hired with "data" in their title, usually one person.
+And everyone in the company simultaneously realises they have questions they have been sitting on for a year.

 What happens next is predictable, because marketplaces generate more analytical questions per employee than almost any other business model.
-You have two sides, buyers and sellers, and every question comes in two flavors.
-You have liquidity dynamics that nobody fully understands.
-You have take rates that finance wants weekly and cohorts that growth wants daily.
+You have two sides, buyers and sellers, and every question comes in two flavours.
+You have liquidity dynamics nobody fully understands.
+You have take rates finance wants weekly and cohorts growth wants daily.

-This post is the roadmap I wish every marketplace had at that moment: what metrics actually matter, why the request volume explodes, and how to set up the first year so your one data person doesn't become a full-time ticket queue.
+This is the roadmap I wish every marketplace had at that moment: which metrics actually matter, why the request volume explodes, and how to set up the first year so your one data person does not become a full-time ticket queue.

 The marketplace metric set